 We announced our recommended design for this scheme, referred to as our â€śpreferred routeâ€ť, in 2010.
 When we decided on this route we took into account the feedback you gave us during our public consultation in 2008.

 For the preferred route we will construct a new M20 junction 10A, 700 metres south east of junction 10.
-The new junction will include a roundabout over the motorway, new slip roads and a new link road to the A2070 Bad Munstereifel Road, with traffic signals on parts of the junction and two 3 lane bridges.
-We would remove the east facing slip roads at the existing junction 10.
+The new junction will include the following:

-We will incorporate the A20 Hythe Road in the new junction so that the traffic in both directions would travel via the new roundabout.
+- A20 Hythe Road incorporated in the new junction so that the traffic in both directions can travel via the new roundabout

-We would also construct a new pedestrian and cycle bridge over the M20 from Kingsford Street to the A20, demolishing the existing Highfield Lane Bridge.
-We would replace the Church Road footbridge with a new bridge for cyclists and pedestrians.
+- a new pedestrian and cycle bridge over the M20 from Kingsford Street to the A20, demolishing the existing Highfield Lane Bridge

 - provide infrastructure to support development in the Ashford area